mzfr/rsh/Readme.md

 optional arguments:
   -h, --help  show this help message and exit
-  -sh SH      Specify the language to generate the reverse shell
+  -sh SH      Specify the language to generate the reverse shell -listen     Spawn a netcat listener for this shell.
 ```

 Using rsh is very simple.
-All you need to do is provide IP and Port and the type of shell that is to be generated.
+All you need to do is provide an IP and port and the type of shell that is to be generated:
-EX:

 * `./rsh 192.168.56.1 4444 -sh bash`
 * `./rsh 192.168.56.1 4444 -sh php`
 * `./rsh 192.168.56.1 4444 -sh powershell`

+You can also automatically catch the reverse shell by starting a listener when you are done.
+This uses netcat and listens on the port you specified for your reverse shell
+* `./rsh 192.168.56.1 4444 -sh powershell -listen`

 ### Installation

+You need to have Python 3.5 or greater installed to run rsh.
+Both Linux and Windows are supported.
-You need python 3.5 or greater.
-Along with that rsh uses [pyfiglet] which you can install by running:
+Along with that rsh uses [pyfiglet](https://pypi.org/project/pyfiglet/) which you can install by running:

 ```
-pip install pyfiglet
+pip install -r requirements.txt
 ```

-Nothing else is required to run rsh.

 ### Gallery